-If you are interested in studying at Dudley Sixth in September, we urge you to register your interest immediately by completing the application online or through UCAS Progress.
+If you are interested in studying at Dudley Sixth in September, we urge you to register your interest immediately by completing the application online.

 A printed application can be posted out to you if preferred.
 For any questions regarding your application please call our Admissions Team on 01384 363 333.